kdalkafoukis/quantum_computing/generate_mixed_state_README.md

 |000 0000> = |000 0011>
 ```
 ### 4. create unitary operator to transform the initial state
+calculate the dft with size the number of elements in the array
+DFT = DFT(number_of_elements)
+calculate the flat version of the array by transforming the k x k array to a (k x k) x 1 array
+flatDFT = flatMap(DFT)

+| y > = |one_hot_vector>

+calculate the outer product of the one_hot_vector `|y><y|`

+A = | y > < y |
+loop through the outer product array and apply the flatDFT to the non zero elements
+B = elementbyElementMultiply(flatDFT * A)

+then apply ones to the diagonal elements that the the sum of the columns it's zero to
+make it almost unitary

+Ualmost = B + diagonalWithZerosInNonZeroColumns
+As last step devide the array with the sqrt of number_of_elements to make it unitary

+U = 1 / np.sqrt(numberOfElements) * Ualmost

 ### 5. handling output